5 Chinese Stocks to Buy for the Second Half 2020 Rebound

 [Editor’s Note: “5 Chinese Stocks to Buy for the Second Half 2020 Rebound”was originally published in December 2019.
 It is regularly updated to include the most relevant information.]

-In other words, while the rest of the world is fighting an escalating Covid-19 problem, China has all but halted the spread of the virus in its own country.
-Daily life in China is consequently returning to normal, and the Chinese economy is expected to rebound in the second quarter.
+Third, through cutting rates, reducing bank reserve requirements, expanding lending capacity, and initiating huge fiscal stimulus programs, China’s central bank and government have equipped the economy with sufficient firepower to rebound vigorously over the next few months as virus concerns pass.

-All of this is to say that the big surge in Chinese stocks that was supposed to happen in early 2020, is now set to happen in summer 2020.
+Fourth, Chinese stocks are dirt-cheap here.
+Many high-flying, big-growth Chinese stocks are trading at mundane, low-growth valuations.
+This discrepancy implies tremendous upside potential in Chinese stocks once the Chinese economy turns a corner in the second-half of 2020.

-With that in mind, here are the best Chinese stocks to buy for this big second-half 2020 rebound:
+With that in mind, here are the best Chinese stocks to buy for a big second-half 2020 rebound:

 Chinese Stocks to Buy for 2020: Alibaba (BABA)